portworx/px-docs/scheduler/docker/upgrade-swarm.md

 * TOC
 {:toc}

-This guide describes upgrading the PX when running in swarm.
+This guide describes upgrading PX when running in swarm.

 ## Upgrade